avinetworks/ansible-role-aviconfig/README.md

 [![Ansible Galaxy](https://img.shields.io/badge/galaxy-avinetworks.aviconfig-blue.svg)](https://galaxy.ansible.com/avinetworks/aviconfig/)

-**⛔️ DEPRECATED: his repo is no longer supported, please consider using** https://github.com/vmware/ansible-collection-alb **instead since**
+**⛔️ DEPRECATED: This repo is no longer supported, please consider using** https://github.com/vmware/ansible-collection-alb **instead since**
 **this role is migrated to ansible collections.**

 This role provides ability for user to configure Avi by simply providing a dictionary of avi configuration objects.